Roll20/roll20-character-sheets/Palladium Fantasy 1E/ReadMe.md

 - P.S. bonus to damage is autocalulated and displayed on the Combat Tab under Hand to Hand Combat skill.
 This will be included in any damage roll from the melee attack section of the Basic tab.
 - P.P. bonuses to parry and dodge are autocalculated and displayed on the Combat Tab under Hand to Hand Combat skill.
 This will be included in rolling Dodge in the light blue section of the Basic tab, or rolling parry in the Melee Attacks section of the basic tab.
 - P.B. bonuses to charm and impress are autocalculated and displayed in the gold section under the stats.
 - Spd. is autocalculated to rough miles per hour and displayed in the gold section below the stats.
+It also calculates movement per action in case people are using that 2E mechanic.
 - Saving throw bonuses from M.E. and P.E. are not autocalculated as of this writing (June '19).

 ### Stat Rolls
 - The stat rolls are set up to roll 2 numbers.
 The first is a d20, and the second is d100.
 - The "Perception" roll in the light blue section of the Basic tab is basically a d20 stat check.
 It takes the average (rounded down) of the I.Q. and M.E. for a target number.
+Since perception doesn't exist in 1E, this was my personal solution.

 ### Extra Attributes
 - The right hand column of the Basic tab has quite a list of things there.
 This is all to facilitate the creation of macros and being able to link tokens easily to different resources.

+### Extra Movement
+- I included this to be used in case of a character having a common secondary mode of travel such as a mount, spell, or magic item.
+- This repeating section does not autocalculate values.
+You can temporarily change the Spd attribute to get all the different calculated values to enter manually.

 ### Melee Attacks
 - This repeating section will pull in any bonuses found under the Hand to Hand Combat skill.
 This includes changing the critical strike threshold if it is changed there.
 Weapon proficiency bonuses will need to be added manually.